Azam Ali, An Ahmadi Moslem

 Ch Iqbal Ahmad (formerly a Brigadier in Pakistan Army) attended the Friday Prayer in Willingboro Mosque where that day I gave the sermon.
 We met after prayers nearly thirty-five years since we had last met.
 He had met my father as a relative for years from 1945 to 1980 and heard his public speeches and private talks.
 He said hearing me in Willingboro so many decades later refreshed his recollections and impressions of my father how he talked and spoke in public.

-Ch Naeem A Bajwa (Managing Director of Shahnwaz Ltd, Pakistan) attended the Friday prayer in Philadelphia Mosque where that day I gave the sermon.
+Ch Naeem A Bajwa (Managing Director of Shahnawaz Ltd, Pakistan) attended the Friday prayer in Philadelphia Mosque where that day I gave the sermon.
 After prayers we met some forty years since we had last met.
 He said that the voice on the loudspeaker reminded him of my father’s sound, style and speeches of sermons in Sahiwal Mosque in 1957 and that was before he entered the mosque and saw me deliver the sermon.
 The memory and impression formed on his young mind over 45 years ago had remained alive and fresh.

 It is an understatement to say that I am mighty grateful to the Almighty God that He gave me life as a son of such a wonderful father.